jwstegemann/fritz2-docs/Websockets.md

 ---
 # Websockets

-fritz2 offers websockets you can use with different protocols.
-First, create a socket:
+fritz2 offers support for websockets you can use with different protocols.
+To use it, you first have to create a socket:

 ```kotlin
 val websocket: Socket = websocket("ws://myserver:3333")